 Mount Desert Island

 The island is separated from the mainland by Frenchman Bay (off the eastern coast near Bar Harbor), Mt.
 Desert Narrows, and Western Bay.
 The island’s rugged topography is a result of glacial action.
 It is split into two sections by the beautiful deep blue waters of Somes Sound (the only Fjord on the east coast).
-Acadia National Park (the only national park in New England) covers 41,000 acres; that’s about two-fifths of the entire island.
+Acadia National Park (the only national park in New England) covers 41,000 acres; it's about 65% of the entire island.
 That means that no matter where you are on the island, you are only a few minutes from Acadia National Park.

 There are miles and miles of carriage roads built by Rockefeller for hiking, biking, walking, or enjoying the romance of a horse drawn carriage ride, over one hundred miles of hiking trails of all levels of difficulty and the “Park Loop Road” which is the only peak on the island that is accessible by auto, circling the island’s summit, Cadillac Mountain (a popular sunrise and sunset spot).
 It is a spectacular location where your eyes can absorb the mountains and the ocean in one sweeping glance.
 Along the Park Loop Road, don't miss Sand Beach, Thunder Hole, Otter Cliff, The Ocean Path and the Jordan Pond House.
 There's a convenient free shuttle bus, the Island Explorer, that runs on a regular schedule around the entire island.
 It's a very convenient way to see busy Bar Harbor without worrying about where to park.